 - Graphic Organizers – Use graphic organizers like T-charts or graphic grids to visually represent evidence and inferences.
 This helps students organise their thoughts and see the connections between clues and conclusions.

 It’s important to practise and be patient to improve inference skills.
 Encourage students to share and discuss their inferences while highlighting the significance of backing up their conclusions with evidence from the text or context.
 By making inferences interactive and engaging, students can develop better comprehension skills and a deeper understanding of what they are reading.

-Students read through a series of short texts and make an inference about what is happening in each one.
-They must provide supporting evidence for their answers.
+Teach Starter has created a double-sided worksheet to use in your classroom when teaching your students how to infer.
+Students will read through a series of scenarios and make an inference about each one.
+Then, they must give supporting evidence for their answers.

 This resource was created by Jennifer Hall, a Teach Starter Collaborator.

 If you are looking to expand your collection of inference activities, check out some of our suggestions below!